 Further options are enabled by specifying a comma-separated string of options:

 Enables WA_WRITE watched areas as described above.

 Enables both WA_READ and WA_WRITE watched areas.
 An attempt either to read or write freed memory or the red zones will trigger a watchpoint trap.
-This incurs even more overhead and can cause the application to run up to 1000 times slower when not using ADI.
+This incurs even more overhead and can cause the application to run up to 1000 times slower.

 The process will stop showing a FLTWATCH machine fault if it triggers a watchpoint trap, rather than dumping core with a SIGTRAP signal.
 This allows a debugger to be attached to the live process at the point where it underwent the watchpoint trap.
 Also, the various /proc tools described in proc(1) can be used to examine the stopped process.

 One of WATCH or RW must be specified, else the watchpoint facility is not engaged.
 RW overrides WATCH.
 Unrecognized options are silently ignored.